 Employees who report organisational wrongdoing or illegal activities have various protections related to their jobs.

-At common law, there is whistle-blowing protection available to public sector employees who publicly express opposition to the government or its policies in instances where (i) the government is engaged in illegal acts; (ii) government policies jeopardise the life, health, or safety of the public; or (iii) speaking out has no impact on the employee’s ability to perform his or her duties.
+At common law, there is whistle-blowing protection available to public sector employees who publicly express opposition to the government or its policies in certain instances, for example where, (i) the government is engaged in illegal acts; (ii) government policies jeopardise the life, health, or safety of the public; or (iii) speaking out has no impact on the employee’s ability to perform his or her duties.
 Where these whistle-blowing exceptions apply, an employee’s conduct in ‘speaking out’ will not constitute a breach of the employee’s duty of loyalty which is owed to his or her employer, and the employer may thereby be prevented from asserting that it had just cause for the dismissal of the whistle-blowing employee.

 The Public Servants Disclosure Protection Act (the ‘PSDPA’) protects federal public sector employees who divulge wrongdoing by their employer against reprisal.
 Wrongdoing under the PSDPA may involve illegal conduct, misuse of public funds or assets, or gross mismanagement.
 In order for whistle-blowing to be protected under the PSDPA, the employee must adhere to the statutory requirements for disclosure which includes, among others, the requirement that the public servant provide no more information than is reasonably necessary to make the disclosure.